washcycle/forecast_model_api/README.md

 ## API Features

-*Input validation:* Item ID and Store ID validation based on what was in the trianing data, withh response with proper errors messages if ID exceeds allowed values.
+*Input validation:* Item ID and Store ID validation based on what was in the training data values, and will return a errors message if the Store ID or Itme ID has never been seen before.

 Exampe: